ncyxie/Notepad-DOT-Qt/README.md

 ## Bug reports

-Since you are here, you just need to enter [Issues](https://github.com/ncyxie/Notepad-DOT-Qt/issues/) page in GitHub, or contact with me using Discord or Telegram.
+You can report bugs in the [Issues](https://github.com/ncyxie/Notepad-DOT-Qt/issues/) page on GitHub, or contact me using Discord or Telegram.

 ## FAQ